Medications and supplements that can raise your blood pressure

 Check the label of your cold or allergy medication to see if it contains a decongestant.
 If you have high blood pressure, it's best to avoid decongestants.
 Ask your doctor or pharmacist about over-the-counter cold products made for people who have high blood pressure.

-The way each herbal supplement increases your blood pressure varies.
-Remember to tell your doctor about any herbal supplements you take or are thinking about taking, to see if the supplement could raise your blood pressure or interact with blood pressure medications.
+Remember to tell your doctor about any herbal supplements you take or are thinking about taking, to find out if the supplement could raise your blood pressure or interact with blood pressure medications.
 Examples of herbal supplements that can affect your blood pressure or blood pressure medications include:

 - Arnica (Arnica montana)